oat-sa/taohub-user-guide/User Guide 3.4/Interactions/what-is-an-interaction.md

 # What is an Interaction?

 *"Interactions allow the candidate to interact with the item.
 Through an interaction, the candidate selects or constructs a response.
 The candidate's responses are stored in the response variables.
-Each interaction is associated with (at least) one response variable."* - Question and Test Interoperability standard, published by IMS Global
+Each interaction is associated with (at least) one response variable."* - Question and Test Interoperability standard, published by IMS Global.

 ![Term Interaction](../resources/backend/items/preview/actual-size.png)